Velocidex/velociraptor-docs/content/docs/gui/clients/_index.md

 ![Search page](search2.png)

-The table contains three columns:
+The table contains five columns:

-1. The online state of the host is shown as a color icon.
+1. The **online state** of the host is shown as a color icon.
 A green dot indicated that the host is currently connected to the server, a yellow icon indicates the host is not currently connected but was connected less than 24 hours ago.
 A red icon indicates that the host has not been seen for 24 hours or more.

-2. The client ID of the host is shown.
+2. The **client ID** of the host is shown.
 Clients have a unique ID starting with “C.”.
-Internally the client id is considered the most accurate source of endpoint identity and Velociraptor always refers to the client id rather than the hostname (hostnames can change).
-A client ID is derived from the client's cryptographic key and is stored on the endpoint itself in the client `writeback file`.
+Internally, the client ID is considered the most accurate source of endpoint identity.
+Velociraptor always refers to the client ID rather than the hostname because hostnames can change.
+A client ID is derived from the client's cryptographic key and is stored on the endpoint in the client `writeback file`.

-3. The hostname reported by the host.
+3. The **hostname** reported by the host.

-4. The operating system version.
+4. The **operating system version**.
 This indicates if the host is a Windows/Linux/OSX machine and its respective version.

-5. Any labels applied to the host.
+5. Any **labels** applied to the host.

 ## Labels

 Hosts may have labels attached to them.
 A label is any name associated with a host.
-Labels are useful when we need to hunt for a well defined group of hosts, then we can restrict the hunt to one or more labels to avoid collecting unnecessary data or accessing machines we should not be.
+Labels are useful when we need to hunt for a well defined group of hosts.
+We can restrict the hunt to one or more labels to avoid collecting unnecessary data or accessing machines we should not be.